szhaolab/lab-wiki/setup_rstudio_server.md

 ```
 There is a shared library of R packages already installed, you can append these libraries path in --rsession-ld-library-path to use these libraries.e.g for R 4.3 the libraries are here `/optnfs/el8/Rlibs/4.3`,`/dartfs-hpc/admin/opt/el8/R/4.3.1/lib64/R/library`, then you can do `--rsession-ld-library-path=personalpath:/optnfs/el8/Rlibs/4.3:/dartfs-hpc/admin/opt/el8/R/4.3.1/lib64/R/library` to include these shared libraries.

-4.  open the third terminal window
+2.  open another terminal window on your local computer.

 ```
  % ssh -N -f -L ****:localhost:**** f******@polaris.dartmouth.edu